thkukuk/atomic-updates_and_etc/README.md

 #### Formal Proposal

-In the end, this is what systemd is already doing today.
+Something similar to what systemd is already doing today:

 Applications install their default configuration in `/usr/share/defaults/<application>/`.
 The admin can copy this configuration file to